Welcome to Dr. Kate Brilakis' Learning Portal

 lymph drains back into circulation via the thoracic duct and lymphatic duct

-innate vs adaptive
+innate immunity vs adaptive immunity

 lymph nodes/nodules